 "Some artworks introduce natural phenomena such as rainbows to the gallery space.
 Others use reflections and shadows to play with the way we perceive and interact with the world.
 Many works result from the artist’s research into complex geometry, motion patterns, and his interest in colour theory."

+This was the first time I saw an Olafur Eliasson exhibition.
+It was a stunning sensitive experience.
 I liked the use of intangible organic materials and all the variety of visual phenomena involving lights, water and movements.
-The big bang fountain and the flash lights was incredible, as it felt like taking pictures with my own eyes, and every single image that was created by the fall of water was unique and totally aleatory.
-It was also really impressive to experiment the corridor filled with fog, because the whole body of the viewer was immersed in this environment.
-It really made me want to make a work that would involve the spectator more, for our places project!
-For me, one of the most interesting work was the one that made space black and white by the use of orange lights, since there was again a real alteration of the viewer’s senses, an effect that lead me to question my own eyes.
+The big bang fountain and the flash lights was incredible, as it felt like taking pictures with my own eyes, while every single "shot" of the fall of water was unique and totally aleatory.
+It was also really impressive to experiment the corridors filled with fog, because the whole body of the viewer was immersed in this environment.
+For me, one of the most interesting work was the one that made space black and white by the use of orange lights, since there was again an alteration of the viewer’s senses, which lead me to question my own eyes.

 Sterling Ruby, Acts/OSIRIS-REx (2016)